 On November 11, 1948, the U.S. Secretary of the Interior authorized the Solano Project intended to provide irrigation to prime agricultural land in Solano and Yolo Counties.
 Part of the project included the building of the Monticello Dam that would channel water into Berryessa Valley.
 In 1956, after relocating Monticello’s 250 residents and removing or razing the town’s structures, the federal government created Lake Berryessa, flooding the Valley and submerging the town of Monticello.
 The U.S. Bureau of Reclamation relocated Monticello Cemetery before the inundation to its present site on Spanish Flat Loop Road.
 The new cemetery site was built in the same configuration as the original cemetery.

 In 1988, the Napa County Board of Supervisors, by resolution, took control of the MPCD and now sits as the MPCD Board of Trustees (BOT).
 The BOT appointed the Director of Public Works as MPCD Manager and appointed a five-member Advisory Committee to consult with the BOT on maintenance and administrative issues.
-The Committee members serve three-year staggered terms.
+The Committee members serve four-year staggered terms.

 The MPCD is a member of the California Association of Public Cemeteries.
 State and BOT laws govern the MPCD.
 The California Department of Consumer Affairs governs public cemetery districts through the California Health & Safety Code laws.